karldreta/todo-list-Thingamabob/README.md

 * **Modularize the codebase:** Break down the code into reusable, self-contained modules, ensuring a clean, scalable, and manageable project structure.

-## Obstacles and Eurika moment:
+## Obstacles and Eureka moment:

-I came across a major flaw in my entire code base, I was about to add a `delete` function for each project, but first I had to log each of the Index numbers, It was then that I realized that I was passing down different kinds of data:
+I came across a major flaw in my entire code base, I was about to add a `delete` function for each project, but first I had to log each of the Index numbers, It was then that I realized that I was passing down different types of data:

 ``` JavaScript
     const projectContainer = document.createElement('div');